hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 </dependency>
 ```

-For users of other buildsystems like for example ANT users have to download those dependencies from either the JSR-107 and
+For other build systems, e.g. ANT, the users have to download those dependencies from either the JSR-107 and
 Hazelcast community website ([http://www.hazelcast.org](http://www.hazelcast.org)) or from the Maven repository search page
 ([http://search.maven.org](http://search.maven.org)).